RikNorakomi/DevDrawer/README.md

  - gravity - drawer's gravity.
 Must be one of `Gravity.END`, `Gravity.START`, `Gravity.LEFT`, `Gravity.RIGHT`.
  Default is `Gravity.END`
  - enableInRelease - if `true` drawer will be added even in non-debug builds (`BuildConfig.DEBUG != true`).
- Default is `false.
+ Default is `false`.
  - contentView - view, that will be put in drawer
- - optionsBody - function, that will be called on
+ - optionsBody - DSL builder for views

 ## Kotlin DSL builder